duckdb/duckdb-web/docs/data/csv/auto_detection.md

 Note everything can be cast to `VARCHAR`.
 This type has the lowest priority - i.e., columns are converted to `VARCHAR` if they cannot be cast to anything else.
 In `flights.csv` the `FlightDate` column will be cast to a `DATE`, while the other columns will be cast to `VARCHAR`.

-The detected types can be individually overriden using the `types` option.
+The detected types can be individually overridden using the `types` option.
 This option takes either a list of types (e.g., `types=[INT, VARCHAR, DATE]`) which overrides the types of the columns in-order of occurrence in the CSV file.
 Alternatively, `types` takes a `name -> type` map which overrides options of individual columns (e.g., `types={'quarter': INT}`).

 The type detection can be entirely disabled by using the `all_varchar` option.
 If this is set all columns will remain as `VARCHAR` (as they originally occur in the CSV file).